redrookie/B-plus-Tree/README.md

 # B-plus-Tree
-Implementation of the B+ Tree in C. Work of Data Structures class.
+Implementation of the B+ Tree in C. Assignment from Data Structures class.